 The location of outdoor air conditioning equipment can have an extreme effect on the frequency in which condenser coils need to be cleaned.
 Buildings located next to areas with high-speed traffic such as expressways, need to be monitored and cleaned frequently throughout the spring, summer and fall.

-A reliable contactor is vital to your HVAC system’s health.
+A reliable contractor is vital to your HVAC system’s health.
 Contactors control how and where electricity is delivered to certain parts of your unit in order to keep you comfortable indoors.

-There are instances that your contactor may not be performing to its best ability.
+There are instances that your contractor may not be performing to its best ability.
 Many contactor failures result from compression damages that aren’t repaired quickly.
 Contactor replacement is a high-voltage hazard and it is advised that you seek a trusted professional for assistance.
-Staying ahead on regular preventative maintenance of contactors can help you identify risks and failures before they become a problem.
+Staying ahead on regular preventative maintenance of contractors can help you identify risks and failures before they become a problem.

 The fuses in your air conditioner and heating system could blow during a malfunction, so replacing them from time to time is necessary.
 In an HVAC system, fuses are used throughout compressors, evaporator coils, motors, and wiring configurations.
 Fuses not only protect these components from overloading but from overheating as well.
 Each component serves to complement the function of one another, so if one part fails, the remaining parts will break down as well.
 As a result, fuses are there to serve your other components from having breakdowns.